-In this case, “email marketing tips” is the keyword that users are searching.
-The heading incorporates this keyword in a natural way, and it’s also included in the meta description which has been optimised for Google search results:
+In this case, ‘digital display ads’ is the keyword that users are entering into their search bar.
+The heading incorporates this keyword in a natural way, and it’s also included in the meta description which has been optimised for Google search results.

 Content helps increase backlinks.

-As we mentioned earlier, backlinks are crucial for your Google ranking.
+As mentioned earlier, backlinks are crucial for your Google ranking.
 When more websites link to your page, Google sees it as an authoritative source and pushes it up in search rankings.

-Linkbuilding is important, and one of the best ways to go about it is to create awesome content on your website that other websites or social media users want to link back to organically.
-For example, if you’re a plumber and you (or your content marketing agency) create a blog post on “10 plumbing problems that require expert help”, other websites or customers might find it helpful and share your post, or repost it on their site with a link back to yours.
+One of the best ways to get backlinks is to create awesome content on your website that other websites or social media users want to link back to organically.
+For example, if you’re a plumber and you (or your content marketing agency) create a blog post on ’10 plumbing problems that require expert help’, other websites or customers might find it helpful and share your post, or repost it on their site with a link back to yours.

 New content keeps it fresh.

 Google loves new, relevant content.
 By posting timely content, you improve your chances of getting ranked quickly by Google and appearing above your competitors.

-Take a look at this SEO campaign Yellow ran back in October and December last year.
-In addition to our regular website content, for the holidays we created a series of blog posts to offer relevant content for those searching for information about the end of the financial year.
+Take a look at this SEO campaign Yellow Pages ran in May 2021.
+In addition to regular website content, we created a series of blog posts to offer relevant content for those searching for information about the end of the financial year.

 3 quick tips to integrate your content and SEO strategy.

 - Do your keyword research.
 Without keywords, you’re shooting in the dark.
 Tools like Ubersuggest can help you with keyword suggestions.

 - Optimise content writing for SEO keywords.
-This includes all of your landing pages (such as your About Us page, Products page and blog.
+This includes all of your landing pages (such as your About Us page), product pages, and blog or article section.

 - Use a content marketing planner to schedule timely content.
-Yellow’s 2019 Calendar of Marketing Events is a great place to start to keep an eye on upcoming events.
+Yellow Pages’ Calendar of Events is a great place to start to keep an eye on upcoming events.